 Support is as for insitu floors.
 Precast concrete.
 This type uses precast concrete panels or planks, again spanning only in one direction.
 A concrete topping is usually required, sometimes for structural purposes (and therefore reinforced), sometimes only to provide a level surface for the application of floor finishes.
 As with insitu floors, support for the planks can take a variety of forms.

-Jill - Richmond - VIC
+John Causer - Taylors Hill - VIC

 Suspended Concrete Design